buwituze/Waste-management-web-app/README.md

 The system has three distinct users"
 - Household Users
-- - The user can set a waste collection schedule
+    - The user can set a waste collection schedule
-- - User has a recycle tracker that measures their recycling efforts
+    - User has a recycle tracker that measures their recycling efforts
-- -
+    -
 - Waste management services
+    - Able to manage waste collection schedules of affiliated households according to locations
+    - Track the household user's waste management performance
--
+- Admin
+    - Has access to all users and their schedules
+    - Can add and remove users
+    - Managers and maintain app performance

 ### Usage

+- You can access this app here:
+Or
+- Clone github repository into your local workspace

 ### Languages